sambuccid/hulipaa/stories/4_open_result.md

 And it gets some results
 And the results will have 2 sections
-When the user hovers with the mouse on either of the 2 sections Then the color of the sections will have a quick animation showing a slightly brighter colour
+When the user hovers with the mouse on either of the 2 sections Then the mouse pointer should be have the "clicking" style And the color of the sections will have a quick animation showing a slightly brighter colour